punicasuite/punica-python/README.md

 * The contract test configuration and test function in SmartX use the same standard.
 * Smart contract package management tools provided.

+### Advantages：

+* Punica is the first dApp development framework for the ontology, which greatly saves development time and allows users to do more with less;
+* Provide a large number of teaching materials and teaching videos, so that beginners can quickly get started and fully understand;
+* Developed a smart contract testing framework that supports unit testing and functional testing, making it easier and more convenient than SDK testing;
+* Smart contract compilation and deployment testing as one, saving development time.
+The debug function has been integrated in SmartX, and the command line debug function will be supported later.
+* Solo-chain allows users to view data on the chain in real time, which is more efficient than test network or building a private network.
+* A variety of SDK and dAPI cases are available for a variety of developers.

 ## 2. Installation